rmiller3/AIM_Assessment/docs/Design.md

 ##### Returns:
 Nothing <p>
 An alternative design could be to make this return either the index of the elevator that will respond to the request or that elevator object itself.
 Void was chosen for maximum flexibility.
 We now have the freedom to create a queue of requests and pick which elevator at a later time.
+The prioritizaiton feature of the queue is not used in this design though.

 ##### Example Implementation: